kadirlua/Socket/README.md

 10. It will take a while the last two steps.
 So you can take a cup of coffee or tea and relax :)

 # Conclusion
-If you have any questions, please do not hesitate to ask us!
+If you have any questions, please do not hesitate to ask me!